mandarsatam/trelloist/README.md

 This is a fusion of the Kanban style of Trelloist and the simplicity of todoist.

 ## Features:
-- [ ] User Registration and Authentication and Sign-out
+- [x] User Authentication and Sign-out
-- [ ] Display the default lists in the user board
+- [x] Display the default lists in the user board when a user logs in
 - [x] Add, remove edit lists in the user board
 - [x] Add, romove edit cards in the lists
 - [x] Schedule tasks in the cards
 - [x] Add and remove sub-tasks in the cards
-- [ ] Change the parent list for a particular card
+- [x] Change the parent list for a particular card like Trello
+- [ ] Add multiple boards for a user
+- [ ] User Profile Section
+- [ ] Landing Page, with Sign-up
+- [ ] Work on the CSS of the app

 ## Installation and Setup Instructions